Andrew McCutchen Player Props: Pirates vs. Mets

 - The pitching staff for the Mets has a collective 8.7 K/9, which ranks 15th in MLB.

-- The Mets have the 26th-ranked team ERA among all league pitching staffs (4.81).
+- The Mets' 4.73 team ERA ranks 26th among all MLB pitching staffs.

 - Mets pitchers combine to allow the third-most home runs in baseball (90 total, 1.4 per game).

+- Carrasco (2-2 with a 5.94 ERA and 23 strikeouts in 36 1/3 innings pitched) makes the start for the Mets, his eighth of the season.

-- His last time out was on Sunday against the Toronto Blue Jays, when the right-hander threw 2 2/3 innings, surrendering three earned runs while giving up four hits.
+- The righty's most recent appearance came on Tuesday against the Atlanta Braves, when he tossed five innings, surrendering four earned runs while allowing six hits.

 © 2023 Data Skrive.
 All rights reserved.